ResearchComputing/Documentation/docs/software/llms.md

 - `gpt-oss:20b`
     - An open-source model from OpenAI
     - This model has been quantized using the MXFP4 format
-    - It requires about 14 GB of GPU memory
+    - Requires about 14 GB of GPU memory
 - `gemma3:12b`
     - An open-source model from Google
     - This model has been quantized using the Q4_K_M format